Utility infrastructure maintenance

 This diagram gives an example of utility infrastructure responsibilities in a standard format plan.

-In this diagram, the body corporate is responsible for the:
+The body corporate is responsible for the:

-- any television antenna that services 2 or more lots.
+- Any television antenna that services 2 or more lots.

 The lot owner is responsible for the:

 - Water pipes or cables shown as dotted lines (blue) as they are located within the lot boundary and service 1 lot only.

 - Guttering and associated downpipes shown as solid shading above lot 7 (brown).

 See body corporate maintenance for more information on scheme boundaries, common property and lots.

 Exclusive use by-laws

 Exclusive use by-laws cannot give exclusive use rights to utility infrastructure that is part of common property.